-- 1. Tap $\bigcirc$ in the map toolbar to zoom to the map extents. - 2.
-Tap $\otimes$ in the map toolbar to open the Layer manager and select the Map files tab. - a.
-Tap the pipeline alignment file twice.
-A check mark inside a square 🔀 indicates the data in this layer is now selectable in the map. - b.
-Tap the surface file once.
-A single check mark ✓ indicates this layer is visible in the map. - c.
+- a.
+Tap the pipeline alignment file to make the layer selectable in the map, indicated by a check mark inside a square 🔀 . - b.
 If the inclusion or exclusion zones are not shown in the map, tap the corridor limits file and the exclusion file once.
-A single check mark ✓ indicates these files are visible in the map. - d.
+A single check mark ✓ indicates these files are visible in the map. - c.
 Tap Accept. - 3.
 To display stationing values, tap in the map toolbar and select Settings.
 Select the Station values check box and tap Accept.